-I am always looking for hard-working students to join my research group.
+I am always looking for highly motivated, self-driven, and hard-working students to join my research group.
 Another important quality I look for in students is self-motivation: as a PhD student you need to proactively drive and manage your own research progress.
 I also like students who are passionate (i.e., enjoy doing research), curious (e.g., identify new research problems), patient (e.g., research is a long way), like reading (i.e., I expect you to read latest research papers every week).
 For programming skills, I expect students to have basic knowledge in static code analysis and machine learning.
 In addition, my research often involves data analytics, thus basic knowledge in statistcs is big plus.

 At York EECS, PhD and thesis-based Master's (i.e., MASc) students are fully funded.

 I am also open to host long-term and short-term visitors scholars/students at any time.
 If our research interests overlap, I am happy to discuss with you the possibility of hosting you at York --- please drop me an email.

 If you are already enrolled in York, the best way is to take my class.
 Students with good performance in class have the chance to join my lab to work on real research projects.

 The best thing to do is to read several of my recent papers, and then write me a brief email (with your CV attached) explaining: 1) why you want to get a PhD/ Master and 2) what research problems you are interested in.

 I am very lucky to work with outstanding students:

 - Mohammad Mahdi Mohajer (MASc, Fall 2022 - )

 - Jiho Shin (PhD, Fall 2021 - )

 - Nima Shiri Harzevili (PhD, Fall 2020 - )